Peppygal/DSA-Data-Analysis-Capstone-Project/README.md

 ### Objectives
 ---
-1. Identify which product categories and regions contribute most to revenue:
+## Identify which product categories and regions contribute most to revenue:

 This involves analyzing the total sales across different product categories (e.g., Technology, Furniture) and geographical regions (e.g., West, Ontario).
-Purpose: To find out where most of the company’s revenue comes from, so that management can focus marketing and inventory efforts on the strongest-performing areas.
+**Purpose:** To find out where most of the company’s revenue comes from, so that management can focus marketing and inventory efforts on the strongest-performing areas.

-2. Evaluate customer profitability, loyalty, and purchasing behavior
+## Evaluate customer profitability, loyalty, and purchasing behavior

 This includes identifying high-value customers based on sales, profit contribution, and purchase frequency, and understanding what products they typically buy.
-Purpose: To better understand customer behavior, prioritize relationship-building with loyal and profitable customers, and use their profiles to attract similar customers.
+**Purpose:** To better understand customer behavior, prioritize relationship-building with loyal and profitable customers, and use their profiles to attract similar customers.

-3. Understand shipping cost distribution relative to order priorities
+## Understand shipping cost distribution relative to order priorities

 Analyze how much shipping cost is incurred for different shipping methods and whether it aligns with the urgency of order priority (e.g., High vs Low Priority).
-Purpose: To determine if shipping resources are being used efficiently, or if fast and expensive shipping methods are being overused for non-urgent orders.
+**Purpose:** To determine if shipping resources are being used efficiently, or if fast and expensive shipping methods are being overused for non-urgent orders.

-4. Make strategic recommendations based on revenue trends, product demand, and customer value
+## Make strategic recommendations based on revenue trends, product demand, and customer value

-After all analyses are done, the findings will be used to make specific business suggestions, such as: Which product categories to promote, Which regions to invest more in, Which customers to retain or target.
+After all analyses are done, the findings will be used to make specific business suggestions, such as:
+- Which product categories to promote
+- Which regions to invest more in
+- Which customers to retain or target
-Purpose: To turn raw data into actionable insights that support strategic planning, marketing, inventory management, and profitability.
+**Purpose:** To turn raw data into actionable insights that support strategic planning, marketing, inventory management, and profitability.

 ### Expected Outcome
 ---